Securities Dispute Arbitration

 Letter to SEC Re: Severe Problems with NASD Arbitration and Questionable SEC Oversight;

-Comments to the SEC (SR-NASD-2005-094) on arbitrator classification --- "public" or "industry" --- and to bar securities industry persons from serving on arbitration panels;
+Comments to the SEC (SR-NASD-2005-094) on arbitrator classification — "public" or "industry" — and to bar securities industry persons from serving on arbitration panels;

 Comments to the SEC (SR-NASD-2005-032) on "explained decisions" in the arbitration process and reply to comment of A.G.
 Edwards, Inc.;

-Comments to the SEC on Petition for Rulemaking (SEC File No. 4-506) --- NASD arbitrator selection process and need for Administrative Judge;
+Comments to the SEC on Petition for Rulemaking (SEC File No. 4-506) — NASD arbitrator selection process and need for Administrative Judge;

 Comments to the SEC (SR-NASD-2005-052) on arbitrator compensation for hearing discovery motions on the papers;

-Comments to the SEC (SR-NYSE-2005-18) on prevention of discovery abuse.
+Comments to the SEC (SR-NYSE-2005-18) on prevention of discovery abuse;

-Comments to the SEC (SR-NASD-2007-023) on arbitration oriented comments of SICA and NASD on proposed consolidation
+Comments to the SEC (SR-NASD-2007-023) on arbitration-oriented comments of SICA and NASD on proposed consolidation of NASD and NYSE arbitration departments and Supplemental Comments to SEC;

-Comments to the SEC on Petition for Rulemaking (SEC File No. 4-541) --- SEC should ban mandatory securities arbitration before forums sponsored by SROs;
+Comments to the SEC on Petition for Rulemaking (SEC File No. 4-541) — SEC should ban mandatory securities arbitration before forums sponsored by SROs;

-Letter to Congress seeking investigation of the relationships between SEC (Division of Market Regulation) and SROs with
+Letter to Congress seeking investigation of the relationships between SEC (Division of Market Regulation) and SROs with respect to pattern of lack of SEC action in response to Petitions for Rulemaking related to securities arbitration;

 Letter to SEC's Investor Advisory Committee

-Table of Contents and annotated excerpts of "Securities Arbitration Reform --- Report of the Arbitration Policy Task Force" (1996) ("Ruder Report");
+Table of Contents and annotated excerpts of "Securities Arbitration Reform — Report of the Arbitration Policy Task Force" (1996) ("Ruder Report");

 Annotated "Party Evaluation of Arbitrators: An Analysis of Data Collected from NASD Regulation Arbitrations" (1999) ("Tidwell Report");